deepskystacker/DSS/Installers/README.txt

     in images with very short exposures.

 7. If the ROW_ORDER keyword in a FITS file header specifies BOTTOM-UP, invert the image as it is being read.
+    Write FITS files with the ROWORDER keyword set to TOP-DOWN.

-8. Implement an experimental Vibrance tab for the processing pane.
-It selectively boosts the intensity of muted, less saturated colours in the image.
+8. Implement an Saturation tab for the processing pane.
+It provides controls to adjust both the colour saturation and also the vibrance which selectively boosts the intensity of muted, less saturated colours in the image.
     You would typically use this after Applying an MTF stretch, as that tends to desaturate colours in the image.

 Changes for DeepSkyStacker 6.2.1
 ================================